Elkay44/skymirror_website_clone/skymirror/business-plan-docs/docs/implementation/week7-8-discovery.md

 ## CheckMet Customer Interview

 ### Introduction (5 min)
 "Thank you for taking the time.
-I'm [Name] from SkyMirror.
+I'm [Name] from Skymirror.
 We're always looking to improve CheckMet and I'd love to hear about your experience."

 ### Current Usage (10 min)